5th Air Division: Cold War

 Strategic Air Command (SAC) formed two new air divisions in early 1951.
-The 7th Air Division was formed for its bases in England, while the 5th Wing was redesignated the 5th Air Division and activated at Offutt Air Force Base, Nebraska, where Maj Gen Archie J. Old, Jr. formed its cadre before it moved overseas to control SAC units in Morocco.
+The 7th Air Division was formed to operate from Royal Air Force stations in the United Kingdom.
+Meanwhile the 5th Wing was redesignated the 5th Air Division and activated at Offutt Air Force Base, Nebraska, where Maj Gen Archie J. Old, Jr. formed its cadre before it moved overseas to control SAC units in Morocco.
 The 7th Division, led by Brig Gen Paul T. Cullen, was the first to deploy, leaving for England in March, but the Douglas C-124 Globemaster II aircraft carrying General Cullen and his staff crashed in the Atlantic, leaving no survivors.
 General Old hastily flew to England, where he took command of the 7th Division until a permanent commander could arrive.
 Once a new commander was appointed in May, General Old and his staff proceeded to Morocco to establish the 5th Division headquarters there.
 The division exercised jurisdiction over three bases built for SAC bombers in Morocco, Sidi Slimane Air Base, Ben Guerir Air Base, and Nouasseur Air Base.

 The original agreement for the use of bases in Morocco had been negotiated in 1950, at a time when the country was still under French rule.
 The negotiations had not included the local sultan, who became King Mohammed V when Morocco became fully independent in 1956.
 Although the kingdom honored other international commitments made by France, it insisted on new negotiations to determine the status of the division's bases.
 In 1957 the 5th Air Division was reassigned to Sixteenth Air Force.
 Sixteenth Air Force also controlled four new bases in Spain that were being prepared for SAC use in anticipation of the possible loss of its Moroccan airfields.

 In September 1957, the B-47s at Sidi Slimane were put on ground alert, armed, fueled and ready to take off upon short notice.
 For the remainder of the division's existence in Morocco, this status, known as Reflex Action (usually shortened to just Reflex), would be the normal status for the Stratojets rotating through Morocco.

 From its headquarters the 5th supported, manned, trained, and equipped assigned units and prepared installations in support of Reflex operations until the end of 1957.
 The 1956 renegotiation of rights for its bases was complicated by the continuing French presence and desire for participation in the negotiations, which was opposed by Morocco, tying participation to the issue of colonialism.
 Finally, the USAF withdrew from Morocco at the request of the Moroccan government.

-The unit was inactivated on 15 January 1958, effectively being redesignated (though not in formal USAF lineage terms) the 4310th Air Division.
+The unit was inactivated on 15 January 1958, being replaced by the 4310th Air Division, which assumed it personnel and equipment.